-- 5. Place the SIM card into the SIM card tray with the metal connectors facing up. - 6.
+- 7. Place the SIM card into the SIM card tray with the metal connectors facing up. - 8.
 Insert the SIM card tray into the SIM card slot, and push the center of the tray to close it.
-Press gently until it locks into place.
+Press gently until it locks into place. - 9.
+Install the battery pack.